malaika112/young-dev-internship/README.md

  📌 Notes
 .
 This repository will be regularly updated with new internship tasks.
 .
-The goal is to apply and improve my skills in machine learning and data analysis.
+The goal is to apply and improve my skills in Artificial Intelligence.

  🔗 Let's Connect